Do you need to eat fruits and vegetables?

 Diabetes and metabolic syndrome

 Fruits and vegetables are generally considered diabetes-friendly foods.
-In fact, all types of produce make the “low GI foods” list on the American Diabetes Association website.
+In fact, nearly all types of produce make the “low GI foods” list on the American Diabetes Association website, with the exception of melons and pineapple.
 But how does adhering to “5 a day” or similar dietary advice affect blood sugar control and insulin resistance?
 The evidence from clinical trials is mixed.

-One systematic review and meta-analysis of eight RCTs examining the effects of fruit and vegetable intake in people with metabolic syndrome found that although blood pressure improved in people who ate more produce, fasting blood sugar levels were no different among the groups.
-The same held true for waist circumference, triglycerides and HDL cholesterol levels — all of which are considered markers of insulin resistance when outside the normal range.8
+One systematic review and meta-analysis of eight RCTs examining the effects of fruit and vegetable intake in people with metabolic syndrome found that although blood pressure improved in those who ate more produce, fasting blood sugar levels were no different among the groups.8 The same held true for waist circumference, triglycerides and HDL cholesterol levels — all of which are considered markers of insulin resistance when outside the normal range.9

 In 2017, Scottish researchers analyzed results from four RCTs with fruit and vegetable interventions in people with type 2 diabetes or other health conditions.
-The groups assigned to eat more fruits and vegetables improved their overall vitamin and mineral intake but consumed significantly more carbs.9 That doesn’t sound very diabetes-friendly, does it?
+The groups assigned to eat more fruits and vegetables improved their vitamin C and beta-carotene intake but consumed significantly more carbs and calories.10 That doesn’t sound very diabetes-friendly, does it?

-A randomized controlled study published in Diabetes Care — a journal of the American Diabetes Association — found that overweight adults who consumed four to seven fruits and vegetables per day didn’t experience any improvement in insulin resistance compared with those consuming less produce.10
+In one randomized controlled trial published in Diabetes Care — a journal of the American Diabetes Association — researchers assigned overweight adults to consume two, four, or seven portions of fruits and vegetables per day for 12 weeks.
+Ultimately, none of the groups experienced any improvement in insulin resistance.11

-However, results from another RCT suggest that including low-carb vegetables like broccoli may help lower insulin levels and improve insulin sensitivity in adults with type 2 diabetes.11 Of course, neither the experimental nor control group were consuming low-carb or keto diets.
+However, results from another RCT suggest that including low-carb vegetables like broccoli and broccoli sprouts may help lower insulin levels and improve insulin sensitivity in adults with type 2 diabetes.12 Of course, neither the experimental nor control group were consuming low-carb or keto diets.
 It’s unknown whether adding broccoli or other green vegetables to low-carb or keto diets would provide any further benefit on insulin resistance.
-Since low carb diets by definition eliminate the biggest offenders behind insulin resistance, may already be a maximal benefit which may not increase by adding more vegetables Controlled trials exploring this would need to be done.
+Since low-carb diets by definition eliminate two likely offenders behind insulin resistance — sugar and other high-carb foods — there may already be a maximal benefit which may not increase by adding more vegetables.
+Controlled trials exploring this would need to be done.

-What about the lower-quality observational studies health organizations reference in support of claims that eating plenty of fruits and vegetables can help protect against diabetes?
-Large meta-analyses of these studies have shown very weak associations between fruit and vegetable intake and diabetes risk.12
+What about lower-quality observational studies that suggest eating plenty of fruits and vegetables can help protect against diabetes?
+Large meta-analyses of these studies have shown very weak associations between fruit and vegetable intake and diabetes risk.13

 Controlled studies exploring this relationship are needed.
 However, it certainly seems possible that eating large amounts of fruit (“nature’s candy”) during pregnancy — a time of dramatic hormonal fluctuations and insulin resistance — could increase a woman’s likelihood of developing gestational diabetes.